General Atomics: Affiliated companies

-On 30 September 2020, General Atomics bought the Dornier 228 production line in Oberpfaffenhofen, along the business aviation and helicopter MRO operations of RUAG, pending regulatory approval.
+On September 30, 2020, General Atomics bought the Dornier 228 production line in Oberpfaffenhofen, along with the business aviation and helicopter MRO operations of RUAG, pending regulatory approval.

 Educational outreach

-Since 1992, the General Atomics Science Education Outreach Program, a volunteer effort of GA employees and San Diego science teachers, has worked with Science Coordinators for the San Diego Schools to bring the business and research side of science into the classroom.
-The goal is both to improve the quality of science education and to encourage more students to pursue science careers.
-In addition, the teachers' interactions with the scientists and exposure to everyday uses of their disciplines help them to be better educators.
+Since 1992, the General Atomics Science Education Outreach Program, a volunteer effort of GA employees and San Diego science teachers, has worked with Science Coordinators for the San Diego Schools to bring the business and research sides of science into classrooms.

-In 1995, the program was expanded, and the General Atomics Sciences Education Foundation [501(c) (3)] was established.
-The General Atomics Sciences Education Foundation's goal is to play a major role in enhancing pre-college education in science, engineering, and new technologies.
-To attain this goal, four areas of core competency at General Atomics were initially selected to form the basis for the development of inquiry-based education modules and associated workshops.
-Scientist/teacher teams wrote these modules, which fuse the content and methodology of industrial research and development with the teaching skills of experienced science teachers.
+In 1995, the program was expanded, and the General Atomics Sciences Education Foundation [501(c)(3)] was established.
+Four areas of "core competency" at General Atomics were initially selected to form the basis for the development of its education modules and associated workshops.
+Scientist and teacher teams wrote these modules.